 1. Establish your target tenant

-Are they post-grads, or a professional family?
-You need to establish the tenant’s needs, to allow you to match your property accordingly.
+Are they post-grads or a professional family?
+You need to establish the tenant’s needs to allow you to match your property accordingly.

 If you’re advertising on sites like Rightmove or Zoopla, photos are vital to draw a tenant to your property.
 Make sure they are taken in good light, and the property is clean and tidy.
 You need to make sure the advert is clear, concise and, most importantly, accurate!
 You may also want to allow your property to appear on ‘to let’ boards, as you’ll be surprised how much interest a good old-fashioned board can drum up.
 Not sure how to market your property?
 Then you may prefer to use a letting agent.

 Your letting agent must understand your needs and be able to reflect this in how they market and manage your property.
 Make sure they’re professional and trustworthy, and abide by professional standards with correct legal agreements.
 The best way to do this is by checking which bodies or schemes they belong to, for example NALS or ARLA.